Bill Simmons Angers NBA Twitter With James Harden-Luca Doncic Comparison

 Bill Simmons Praising Luka Doncic Is Understandable

 Simmons being a fan of Doncic is not in itself shocking.
-The 21-year-old is an excellent player, and he is coming off a particularly impressive showing against the Milwaukee Bucks.
+The 21-year-old is an excellent player, and led the Mavericks to a very impressive showing against the Los Angeles Clippers in the playoffs this year.

 The young Slovenian star is objectively special.